cavo789/blog/blog/2023/11/03/htaccess/index.md

 #### Enable a maintenance mode

 Redirect every requests done to your site to a specific page (called `maintenance.php` here below).
-Just think to replace the code `ADD_YOUR_IP_HERE` by your current IP adress.
+Just think to replace the code `ADD_YOUR_IP_HERE` by your current IP address.

 ```apacheconf
 <IfModule mod_rewrite.c>